 The ratio of supported residents is displayed in 2 columns:

-- Service column for all permanent care recipients
+- service column for all permanent care recipients, excluding those care recipients who entered care prior to 1 October 1997

-In the Service column, the first number in brackets is the number of care recipients that are concessional, supported and have low means.
-The second number is a total of all permanent care recipients.
+In the Service column, the first number in brackets is the number of care recipients that are assisted, concessional, supported and have low means.
+The second number is a total of all permanent care recipients, excluding those who entered care prior to 1 October 1997.

 The New column is the number of care recipients that are supported and have low means divided by the number of admissions after 20 March 2008.